 Utilities and their Technology Partners will inform customers monthly about their accumulated credit or any lost incentives due to too many opt-outs.
-Ongoing Incentives are paid via e-gift card or check and sent directly to the participant.

 More specific details on how to successfully participate in both the Baseline and Advanced Tiers can be found in Section 7 below.